 What sets the winter mood better than snow falling softly?
 Let’s find out how to capture this beautiful phenomenon in watercolor painting!

-Follow along and learn how to paint watercolor snow in five different ways!
+Follow along to learn how to paint watercolor snow in different ways!

 1. Spatter or paint with opaque white.